withastro/docs/src/pages/en/guides/markdown-content.md

 ### MDX-only Exports

-MDX files can also export any variables with an `export` statement.
+MDX files can also export data with an `export` statement.

 For instance, you can export a `title` field from an MDX page or component to use as a heading with `{JSX expressions}`: